konkolyseismolab/seismolab/docs/source/index.rst

 seismolab: tools for analyzing space-based observations
 =======================================================

-**seismolab** is an open-source python framework for downloading, analyzing, and visualizing data of variable stars from Kepler-TESS-Gaia surveys.
+**seismolab** is an open-source python framework for downloading, analyzing, and visualizing data of variable stars from space-based surveys.
+The framework is primary intended to be used with data obtained by the Kepler, TESS and Gaia surveys, but can also be used by other similar existing and future surveys.
+Some modules are useful for analyzing ground-based observations as well.

-It has four main modules:
+It has six main modules:

 .. hlist::
    :columns: 1

    * The *Gaia* module combines Gaia data with the Bailer-Jones distance catalog, galactic extinction maps and magnitudes from the Simbad catalog.
    * The *fourier* module calculates the Fourier coefficients and Fourier parameters of light curves.
+   * The *template* module fits a set of Fourier harmonics to a light curve and derives the temporal variation of the amplitude/phase/zero point of the dominant variation.
    * The *OC* module fits a model to the extrema of a light curve to extract the minimum or maximum times and derives an O-C diagram.
-   * The *template* module fits a set of Fourier harmonics to a light curve and derives the temporal variation of the amplitude/phase/zero point of the dominant variation.
+   * The *inpainting* module fills gaps in time series data.
+   * The *tfa* module provides different transformation methods for time-frequency analysis.

-To starts using seismolab, check out the :ref:`installation <installation>` first.
+To start using `seismolab`, check out the :ref:`installation <installation>` first.

 .. toctree::